 Before track day, get your car checked out to ensure your car is ready for the track.
-Of course, you want to make sure that no control lights are on, that your tyres and wheels and brakes are in good condition, all fluids are topped off and your engine is in good shape.
+Of course, you want to make sure that no control lights are on, that your tires and wheels and brakes are in good condition, all fluids are topped off, and your engine is in good shape.
 After that, you want to check that your car doesn’t exceed the noise limit, you’ve cleaned the car of any loose objects and your tank is full the day of the event.

-It’s also important to be prepared for any situation, so bring essential tools from your toolbox, as well as a helmet, gloves, extra fluids and drinking water.
+It’s also important to be prepared for any situation, so bring essential tools from your toolbox, as well as a helmet, gloves, extra fluids, and drinking water.

-During track day, make sure to continue checking the fluid consumption levels as well as your tyre pressure and tread depth and to do a cool-down lap to let the car cool down and avoid any heat damage.
+During track day, make sure to continue checking the fluid consumption levels as well as your tire pressure and tread depth and to do a cool-down lap to let the car cool down and avoid any heat damage.